PennockTech/dummyapp/README.md

 This is a simple app for working out the flows for automated Docker image creation and deployment from within CI.

+**THIS IS CURRENTLY DISABLED: I shut down my Docker Hub bot-integration rather than pay a minimum of $300/yr for demoing a few open source projects, just to get team management.
+The `.circleci/config.yml` has been deleted.
+I vaguely intend to recreate this using an alternative image registry, which is why this git repository has not been deleted.  -- 2020-11-24**

 No warranty.
 You get to keep all the pieces and shards if it breaks.
 There's a 2-clause BSD license as a formality.